 Jones was arrested and imprisoned for his treasonous activities in 1861.
 After signing an oath of allegiance he was released in March of 1862.
 He returned to his home in Charles County, MD and continued his secret mail line.
 When Booth and Herold were left in his care, Jones was vital at keeping them hidden and supplied with food and water while waiting for a chance to put the two men across the river to Virginia.
 After hiding out in the pine thicket for five days, Jones finally got the chance he was waiting for and sent Booth and Herold off in a boat on the evening of April 20th.
 Jones was subsequently arrested in the government’s round-up of possible conspirators and sympathizers.
 With knowledge or evidence of how vital Jones had been to the assassins, the government released him in June of 1865.
 Jones lived out his life quietly until, many years later, he admitted to journalist George Alfred Townsend of his involvement in the great saga.
 He wrote his own book recounting his time caring for Booth and Herold.
 Though it did not sell well in Jones’ time, it is now referenced often today.
 Thomas Jones died in March of 1895.

-The following are some of the pictures Lindsey and I took today as we visited some of the sites associated with this very honorable man.
+The following are some of the pictures I took today as I visited some of the sites associated with this very honorable man.

 When asked by author Osborn Oldroyd if he ever considered Williams’ $100,000 offer to betray Booth, Jones responded: